stanley-c-so/async-algos/number-of-islands.md

 ### Iterative Solution Code

-In the iterative solution, the helper function again inspects only one cell at a time, beginning with a queue pre-loaded with the initial cell.
-While the queue has elements, if the current element is a land, the function turns that element into water (or whatever else) and then pushes the cell's 4 neighbors into the queue.
-(To save queue space, you may prefer to check if each neighbor is in bounds before pushing it into the queue at all, rather than checking it as you pop it out of the queue.)
+In the iterative solution, the helper function again inspects only one cell at a time, beginning with a stack pre-loaded with the initial cell.
+While the stack has elements, if the current element is a land, the function turns that element into water (or whatever else) and then pushes the cell's 4 neighbors into the stack.
+(To save stack space, you may prefer to check if each neighbor is in bounds before pushing it into the stack at all, rather than checking it as you pop it out of the stack.)

 ```javascript
 function numIslands (grid) {